liyu-hz168/DNA-v32/README.md

 Then run via <img height="20" alt="run button" src="https://github.com/user-attachments/assets/aa9dd324-bd7f-4681-bf5f-9dd6082d36bf" />

-To use this project, first load an assembly file via the Load File button in the assembler window.
+To use this project, first load an assembly file via the Load File button in the assembler window, then press the Assemble button.
 In the tool bar at the top of the main window (shown in the image below), the user can chose to run the assembly file to completion via run, or set a breakpoint.
 Cache and Pipeline can enabled or disabled separately to test different modes.

 <img width="1063" height="79" alt="Screenshot 2026-09-11 at 1 59 52 AM" src="https://github.com/user-attachments/assets/98277058-fc17-45da-a0c5-eb9f9d190955" />

-## More Details About the ISA (It's quite a lot of tables...
-Browse if you desire)
+## ISA Specification (Be warned...
+Excessive tables ahead.
+Browse at your own risk)
+Some basic info before all the other info dump,  The word size is 32 bits, and instructions are 32 bits; hence, the instruction fetch paradigm is single instruction per word.
+The architecture supports 32-bit signed integers and 4-word vectors only.
+We employed Princeton-style memory organization.
+Memory is word addressable.
+The address range is from 0x00000000 to 0xFFFFFFFF, providing 2³² addressable words.
+In addition, we have a unified, direct-mapped, write-through, no-write allocate cache.
+Our cache is 64 words; that is 16 lines, each containing 4 words of data.

 <details>
+<summary>Registers</summary>
 </details>